 St. Joseph School is proud to offer its students many opportunities to add to the spiritual life of the whole parish.
-In addition to themed activities coinciding with the liturgical calendar, students participate in bi-weekly Masses throughout the school year.
+In addition to themed activities coinciding with the liturgical calendar, students participate in bi-monthly Masses throughout the school year.
 Each class is responsible for preparing a particular liturgy during the year, which helps the students develop a better understanding of the parts of the Mass, as well as the origins of the faith.

 The weeks of school where students are not attending Mass, our students get to participate in Eucharistic Adoration for 20 minutes during the school day.
 This is time spent in the presence of the blessed sacrament used for prayer and reflection.